 The Humor has some elements of suitable jokes.
 A fart scene made me laugh uncontrollably without appealing to the Lowest Common Denominator.
 (L.C.D. for short)

 The High Concept/What If Scenario, involving the mythology of Santa Claus, is somewhat similar to Green Lantern’s origin story.
 Remember Hal Jordan who acquired the ring from a dying member of The Green Lantern Corps?
 It’s ripping off DC, it’s more of a tribute to the character.

 Santa’s elves are depicted as children, rather than adult workers from other depictions of Christmas related films.
 Thank goodness the elf children weren’t annoying like Jamie Lloyd as Anakin Skywalker in The Phantom Menace.

-Cinematography looked spot on decent without any technical problems.
+Cinematography looked spot on decent without suffering from any technical problems.

 ZZ Top’s, “Gimme All Your Lovin” is played during a Montage Sequence intercutting between Scott/Santa gearing up while authorities arrest random Santas.

-A scene with North Pole Elves leave The North Pole by using their jetpacks.
+A scene with North Pole Elves leaving The North Pole by using their jetpacks.
 Is it me, or did Robert Rodriguez came up with a scene from Spy Kids when Carmen & Juni flee from their enemies by using jetpacks?
-Robbie if you’re reading this, I demand answers!
+Robbie if you’re reading this, I demand answers immediately!

 Naughty: Similar to Jingle All The Way, the lead character is a workaholic.
-Does every family film have an unhealthy obsession involving a workaholic?
+Does every family film have an unhealthy obsession involving a workaholic protagonist?